thomasverleye/iaap/5-disability-statistics.md

 ### Comparing Statistics Across Countries
 For all above reasons is hard to compare data accros countries.
 It's evenly hard to compare same country data from different types of surveys.

+## Aging Populations
+Older people are more likely to have disabilities.
+(30% - 60%)
+Reason is that it's part of the aging process: Lose of sight, hearing, mobility and/or cognition is more likely to devolve.
+Combinations often happen which makes it even more important to involve this population group.

+**Countries with large aging populations will have more disabilities.** (Poverty and war may have an impact on this data and tip the scale more to younger people with disabilities).

+Looking into the future **digital savvy adults are aging and might become disabled** meaning that the market of **accessible digital technologies is expected to increase**.